perericr/stp-mirror/README.md

 File names will be based on titles with some mangling of unsafe characters.

 If a local file already exist, only more recently updated wil be downloaded.
-The utility will however NOT check for local changes.
+The utility will however *NOT* check for local changes, and will overwrite any local file with the same name if the remote file modification date is more recent.

 Use at your own risk.